venxsa/vmConsole/docs/pages/privacy-policy.md

 ## Third party services

-vmConsole uses package repository server provided by the [Alpine Linux](https://alpinelinux.org/) project for downloading and installing software packages using a package manager `apk`.
-This service as well as the whole Alpine Linux project are not affiliated with vmConsole in any way.
-User IP address could be recorded statistics or security purposes whenever a package or metadata archive was downloaded.
+vmConsole uses package repository servers provided by the [Debian](https://www.debian.org/) project for downloading and installing software packages using a package manager `apt`.
+This service as well as the whole Debian project are not affiliated with vmConsole in any way.
+User IP address could be recorded for statistics or security purposes whenever a package or metadata archive was downloaded.

 vmConsole acts only as environment for installing and running